-Now that you have confirmed your account, you can Sign In.
-On the top of the No-IP home page click “Sign In”, at the very top right of the page.
+Now that you have confirmed your account, you can Log In.
+On the top of the No-IP home page click “Log In”, at the very top right of the page.
 You will then see an area to enter your email address/username and password.
-Enter the information that you signed up with and click “Sign In.”
+Enter the information that you signed up with and click “Log In.”

 Step 4: Add a Host or Domain to Your Account

-You should now be logged into the No-IP members section.
-When you registered for a No-IP account a hostname should have been created automatically.
+You should now be logged into the No-IP member’s section.
+When you registered for a No-IP account a hostname may have been created automatically.
 You will use this to connect to your server.
-If you would like you can create another hostname using the steps below.

 A hostname is used instead of your IP address whenever you want to connect to a service at your location.
 Hostnames take the form of hostname.domain.com.
 This means they are the same as names used in URLs to surf the web.

-For example, if you were to run a webserver, and you wanted to connect to your server using a web browser, you would put http://hostname.domain.com in the address bar.
-Hostnames can be used for much more than that however.
+For example, if you were to run a web server, and you wanted to connect to your server using a web browser, you would put http://hostname.domain.com in the address bar.
+However, hostnames can be used for much more than that.
 You could also use the same hostname, without http://, to connect to your desktop remotely using software like Windows Remote Desktop.

 Running an FTP server?
 You can use a No-IP hostname for that as well.
 Either put the hostname directly into your FTP client or, if your browser supports it, put ftp://hostname.domain.com into the address bar of the web browser and you will be able to make a connection.

-In order to add a host to your account, select the “Add Host” link from the “Hosts/Redirects” menu.
-This will bring up the “Add A Host” page.
+In order to add a host to your account, select the “DNS Records” link from the “My Services” menu.
+This will bring up the “Create Hostname” page.